dsmith/SimpleGeo.framework/README.md

 * CoreLocation
 * MapKit
 * libz
-* YAJLiOS (if it's not already present)
 * SimpleGeo (if it's not already present)

 Non-system frameworks must be statically linked to your application (iOS does not allow embedded frameworks), so you'll need to add `-ObjC` and `-all_load` to "Other Linker Flags" (accessible via the "Linking" section under your Target's  "Build Settings" tab).

-[SimpleGeo-iPhone](https://github.com/simplegeo/SimpleGeo-iPhone) is an example of an iOS application built using `SimpleGeo.framework`.
+[SimpleGeo-iOS](https://github.com/simplegeo/SimpleGeo-iOS) is an example of an iOS application built using `SimpleGeo.framework`.

 ## Embedding in a Cocoa Application